qoudri4re/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8-James_Bond -- a script that sets the permission to the file hello as -owner = no permission at all
                                                                        -group = no permission at all
-                                                                       -other users = all the permissions
+                                                                       -other users = all the permissions 9-John_Doe -- a script that sets the mode of the hello to -rwxr-x-wx9-John_Doe -- a script that sets the mode of the hello to -rwxr-x-wx